What is Mensa Gifted Youth?

 What kind of Gifted Youth programs and events are there around the world?

 Mensa Gifted Youth programs around the world include day trips, weekend excursions, summer camps, and a range of other events throughout the year; there are even Mensa Family Camps at which younger children can be accompanied by their parents and siblings.
 Mensa Germany, which organises a wide variety of fun and challenging activities for children and young people, is planning to hold a European Mensa Juniors Camp in the summer of 2022, and an action-packed event schedule is already taking shape.

-The Mensa Grammar School in Prague focuses on educating gifted children using individual approaches which contain a variety of modern methods.
+The Mensa Grammar School in Prague focuses on educating gifted children using individual approaches that contain a variety of modern methods.
 Mensa Czechia organises conferences and seminars for teachers and school principals, often in conjunction with the Ministry of Education.
 These feature both theoretical and practical lectures on gifted-related topics.
-The Logical Olympiad, held yearly in the Czech Republic, is an extremely popular event which attracts tens of thousands of young participants from several thousand schools.
+The Logical Olympiad, held yearly in the Czech Republic, is an extremely popular event that attracts tens of thousands of young participants from several thousand schools.

 In Serbia, the Nikola Tesla Centre (NTC) learning system has been created as a specialised program that acknowledges play as an intrinsic need of the child, and recognises the importance of play in the sensory-motor and cognitive development of children.
 The NTC program is also concerned with the practical implementation of new discoveries from the fields of neuroscience and pedagogy in classrooms and everyday life, with the aim of helping children to develop their creativity and functional knowledge.